GoogleDistributedCloud/GDCBareMetal/README.md

 [GDCAG](https://docs.cloud.google.com/distributed-cloud/hosted/docs/ga/gdch) - Google Distributed Cloud air-gapped

-[GDCS](https://docs.cloud.google.com/distributed-cloud/docs/overview#gdcv) - Google Distributed Cloud software only
+[GDCSO](https://docs.cloud.google.com/distributed-cloud/docs/overview#gdcv) - Google Distributed Cloud software only

+[GDCS](https://docs.cloud.google.com/distributed-cloud/sandbox/latest) - Google Distributed Cloud Sandbox

 There was a historical variant of GDC Hosted (renamed GDC connected (edge) where a POC can be setup to install GDC software only on your own VMs to prep for eventual delivery and integration of the 4 minimum racks in a 300k/month GDC Hosted - https://docs.cloud.google.com/distributed-cloud/hosted/docs/latest/gdch/resources/faq